ozendelait/wordnet-to-json/README.md

 * **Synset** (map to [Synset](#synset)) from synset ID to synset object.
 * **Lemma** (map to string array) from pos.lemma to synset IDs that contain it.
+* **LemmaRanked** (map to string array) like Lemma but synsets are ordered from the most frequently used to the least.
+Only a subset of the synsets are ranked, so LemmaRanked has less synsets.
 * **Exception** (map to string array) from exceptional word to its forms.
 * **Example** (map to string) from example ID to sentence template.